VeganDelicious84CH/simpleGodotFPVsim/README.md

 - To run you need Godot 4.3.
 If you are on an integrated GPU-chip like IntelHD you'd have to start Godot with Open-GL start options (make a shortcut, right click it, settings and add "--rendering-driver opengl3" behind the exe under "target") bc often they don't support Vulkan.
 Additionaly you'd have to change the Rendering Mode in "Project Settings" inside Godot

 - Controller Mapping: I use a Speedlink.
-When I tested a Logitech and a Trust one their right sitcks did not work properly.
-You'd likely have to adapt the input mapping to your controller.
-You find it inside Godot in "Project Settings", "Input" (2nd Tab from the left).
+When I tested a Logitech and a Trust one out of the box their right sitck did not work properly at first.
+So you'd likely have to adapt the input mapping to your controller.
+You find those options inside Godot in "Project Settings", "Input" (2nd Tab from the left).

 The relevant input menu entries are: